dogfuntom/dogfuntom.github.io/projects/REEE/index.md

 ## implementation

+(There are links in the diagram – but they only work when viewed directly (<kbd><kbd>right-click</kbd>⇒<kbd><samp>Open Image in New Tab</samp></kbd></kbd> or anything analogous) – and also it's more convenient overall.)

+@import(_includes/reee.puml)

+Omitted in the diagram:

+- the thumbnails for video recommendations are requested client-side from YouTube itself
+- minimal internal desktop app to see a table with current statistics (.NET Windows Desktop Runtime – or, more specifically, WPF)

 ### frontend (the extension)

 At first we wanted to fork [youtube-watchmarker](https://github.com/sniklaus/youtube-watchmarker) that “asks” YouTube for user's watch history.
 Soon we figured out that for our use cases “asking” the browser is better.